DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 - `BooleansStringNumber` describes a tuple whose starting elements are any number of `boolean`s and ending with a `string` then a `number`.

-A tuple with a rest element has no set “length” - it only has a set of well-known elements in different positions.
+A tuple with a rest element has no set "length" - it only has a set of well-known elements in different positions.

 ```ts
 const a: StringNumberBooleans = ["hello", 1];